At Suhre & Associates, LLC, we believe that everyone is entitled to their rights, and those rights should be defended to protect their future.

-Drunk driving falls under the legal classification of driving under the influence (DUI) or operating a vehicle impaired (OVI).
-DUI/OVI laws apply to impairment arising from alcohol and illegal narcotics, as well as legal drugs and medications.
+Drunk driving falls under the legal classification of driving under the influence (DUI) or operating a vehicle while impaired (OWI).
+DUI/OWI laws apply to impairment arising from alcohol and illegal narcotics, as well as legal drugs and medications.
 For the offender, the consequences of driving while under the influence are severe.
 Punishments include imprisonment, revocation of driving privileges, and fines and other punishments.
-Generally an offender receives multiple forms of punishment.
+Generally, an offender receives multiple forms of punishment.
 Offenders under the age of 21 may face even more severe penalties.
-Many other consequences, both legal and otherwise, may ensue following a DUI/OVI conviction.
+Many other consequences, both legal and otherwise, may ensue following a DUI/OWI conviction.
 Most states also impose penalties if a suspected driver refuses to comply with testing.

-The most serious punishment that can be applied for DUI/OVI is imprisonment.
-Laws vary by state, but in all states first-offense DUI/OVI is classified as a misdemeanor and may be punishable by up to six months in jail.
+The most serious punishment that can be applied for DUI/OWI is imprisonment.
+Laws vary by state, but in most a first-offense DUI/OWI is classified as a misdemeanor and may be punishable by up to six months in jail.
 Many states mandate jail time even on a first offense.
 While the mandatory first-offense minimum can be a matter of only a few days, most states increase punishments for offenders with high blood alcohol content (BAC) at the time of arrest, with “high” minimum limits ranging from 0.15 to 0.20 percent, compared to the legal limit of 0.08 percent in all states.

-Subsequent offenses often result in jail sentences of several months to a year, again with more severe penalties for offenders whose blood shows higher BAC.
+Subsequent offenses often result in jail sentences of a year or more, again with more severe penalties for offenders whose blood shows higher BAC.

-DUI/OVI can be classified as a felony if the driver killed or injured someone or if it is the driver’s third or fourth offense.
+DUI/OWI can be classified as a felony if the driver killed or injured someone, as well as in cases of repeat offenders.
 In these cases, jail sentences of several years are not uncommon.
 Sentences depend on state law, the facts of the case, and the discretion of the judge at trial, but increasing public intolerance of these crimes encourages judges to impose longer jail terms.

 Revocation of Driving Privileges

-A DUI/OVI offender stands a good chance of having his or her license suspended.
+A DUI/OWI offender stands a good chance of having his or her license suspended.
 Even if the court does not take this action, some states give the Department of Motor Vehicles latitude to do so.
-In Ohio a first offender faces 6 months to a 3 year license suspension, a second offender faces 1-5 years, and a third offender faces 2-10 years.
+In Indiana, for instance, even a first-time offender can have their license suspended for 180 days up to a year, depending on the case.

 Fines and Other Punishments

-Courts may impose fines ranging from $500 to $2,000 for DUI/OVI, and fines are generally imposed in addition to other sanctions like imprisonment and license suspension.
+Courts may impose fines ranging from $500 to $2,000 for DUI/OWI, and fines are generally imposed in addition to other sanctions like imprisonment and license suspension.

-A minor arrested for driving while under the influence of alcohol or drugs will not get any breaks from punishment and may in fact face more punishment than will an adult.
-Because the legal drinking age is 21 in most states, the drinking itself is an additional crime on top of the driving offense.
+A minor arrested for driving while under the influence of alcohol or drugs will not get any breaks from punishment and may, in fact, face more punishment than will an adult.
+Because the legal drinking age is 21 in most states, drinking itself is an additional crime on top of the driving offense.

 Some states set lower blood alcohol limits for minors than the standard 0.08 percent for adults, typically 0.02 percent.
 The state may impose adult sentences on minors, and underage DUI offenders are likely to have their licenses suspended for one year on the first offense.

 In addition to legal penalties, the driver’s insurance company may cancel his or her automobile insurance policy or dramatically increase the cost of coverage because of the points that a DUI conviction adds to the driving record.
-The insurance company is also likely to cancel the insurance policy if the insured’s driver’s license is suspended.
+The insurance company could also cancel the insurance policy if the insured’s driver’s license is suspended.

-Employment may become an issue for those convicted of DUI/OVI.
-More than likely, any occupation that requires driving, such as school bus or delivery van driver, a sales job for which a company vehicle is issued to the employee, or a travel job requiring the employee to fly to a distant location and rent a car, will be closed to a DUI/OVI offender.
+Employment may become an issue for those convicted of DUI/OWI.
+More than likely, any occupation that requires driving, such as school bus or delivery van driver, a sales job for which a company vehicle is issued to the employee, or a travel job requiring the employee to fly to a distant location and rent a car, will be closed to a DUI/OWI offender.

-Finally, a DUI/OVI charge stays on a person’s record for many years, meaning that the stigma and consequences of this conviction will last a long time.
+Finally, a DUI/OWI charge stays on a person’s record for many years, meaning that the stigma and consequences of this conviction will last a long time.